College of Graduate Studies

 The scores for the ten categories (max 100 points) from each judge in that session will be used to compute a ranked score.
 1st and 2nd place prizes will be awarded to the presentations with the highest and next highest mean ranked scores respectively.
 We have tried to assign judges so as to avoid possible conflicts of interest.
 If, however, there is a conflict, then the judge affected will not score that presentation.

-Scores and evaluation sheets will be available to presenters after 4:00 pm on Friday November 15th in the Graduate Studies office on the 1st floor of the Bioengineering Building.
-Any evaluation sheets not collected by November 22nd will not be kept unless you contact the College of Graduate Studies Office and ask them to send/mail them to you.
-Please note, there will also be a team of judges selecting presentations for the Sigma Xi, Interprofessional Research, VA Research Prize, Health Disparities, and Innovation Award - these judges will be operating as separate teams, and if your presentation qualifies for one of these categories you will be visited by these additional judges.
+Scores and evaluation sheets will be available to presenters after 4:00 pm on Friday November 28th in the Graduate Studies office on the 1st floor of the Bioengineering Building.
+Any evaluation sheets not collected by December 12 will not be kept unless you contact the College of Graduate Studies Office and ask them to send/mail them to you.
+Please note, there will also be a team of judges selecting presentations for the Sigma Xi, Interprofessional Research, VA Research Prize, Health Disparities, Innovation Award, and Ethics Award - these judges will be operating as separate teams, and if your presentation qualifies for one of these categories you will be visited by these additional judges.

 Coffee, doughnuts and soft drinks will be available from 9:30 am -12:00 pm in the Harper Center Gym.
 There will be a MUSC catered lunch for presenters and other student attendees in the Harper Center Gym at 11:00 am (one sandwich per person).
 Coffee, soft drinks and cookies will also be available in the CHP Building from 12:00 pm.

-The Awards Ceremony will be held in the Drug Discovery Auditorium, starting at 4:30 pm.
+The Awards Ceremony will be held in the Basic Science Auditorium (BSB 100), starting at 4:30 pm.
 In each session there will be a 1st place prize of $500 and a 2nd place prize of $200.
 The Sigma Xi, Interprofessional Research, VA Research, Health Disparities, Innovation Awards, and Clinical Research Ethics Award have their own cash prizes that are in addition to the regular session prizes.